EliriaT/CS-Labs/reports/Web-Authentication_REPORT.md

 	return p.paseto.Encrypt(p.symmetricKey, payload, nil) }
 ```
-This method is used the mark that the user passed the second authentication factor, which is TOTP.
+This method is used the mark with `true` that the user passed succesfully the second authentication factor, which is TOTP.
 ```golang
 // AuthentificateToken marks authentitcated field in the token payload as true, after 2fa is succesful, func (p *PasetoMaker) AuthentificateToken(payload Payload) (string, error) {